 It also had nothing to do with actual Hungarian Goulash.
 I would discover that a few years after leaving home when eating at a Hungarian restaurant in Detroit.
 Spotting goulash on the menu made me nostalgic for that childhood dish.
 What I received was not a bowl of lightly sauced pasta, but a rich paprika beef stew that was equally delicious but unexpected.

 What I grew up being comforted by was American Goulash or American Chop Suey.
 The name depends on what region of the country you encounter the dish.
 “Chop Suey” is more New England as it once used rice instead of pasta.
 “Goulash” more Midwest or Southern.
-It’s also know as Chili Mac or Skillet Mac.
-Each region has a slight variation on the base of pasta, ground beef and tomato sauce.
+It’s also known as Chili Mac or Skillet Mac.
+Each region has a slight variation on the base of pasta, ground beef, and tomato sauce.
 Some add cheese.
 Some crank up the spice.
-The one defining factor is it’s a hodgepodge of ingredients in a single skillet (though I cook the pasta separate).
+The one defining factor is it’s a hodgepodge of ingredients in a single skillet (though I cook the pasta separately).

 While there is a recipe below, it should be considered a basic outline.
 I omit the traditional meat as I tend to cook mostly vegetarian, but that should not stop you from going carnivore (see note below).
 This is a recipe that works well with whatever is in the fridge.
 Don’t have red peppers but have poblano – use those.
 No carrots – not an issue.
 Have an extra yellow pepper?
 Toss it in.
 I’ve made batches of this substituting Ro-Tel for the diced tomatoes to give it a spicier kick.
 Swap in BBQ sauce in place of the tomato sauce.
 Have 8oz shell and 8oz elbow pasta?
 There’s your pound of pasta.
 It’s a recipe that makes it easy to improvise – hence the jazz tune inspiration.